 - Financials to support your proposal.

-Don’t wait until after the due date they’ll be much less accommodating!
+Don’t wait until after the due date as they’ll be much less accommodating!

 Your Payments on Account are based on the income you declared in your Tax Return for the previous year.
-If your income since then is significantly lower, it is possible to reduce your Payments on Account to take account of this reduction, but you need to be careful!
+If your income since then is significantly lower, it’s possible to reduce your Payments on Account to take account of this reduction, but you need to be careful!

 If you’re unsure, and are a client, please get in touch and we can talk it through with you and decide on the best course of action for your personal circumstances.

-As ever, if you have any questions around how to pay your tax bill, do contact us.
+As ever, if you have any questions around how to pay your tax bill, please shout!